-At the beginning of the fall semester, each faculty member shall begin an Annual Performance Review by completing a Faculty Development Plan (FDP) which is approved by their Department Chair.
+At the end of the spring semester, each faculty member shall begin an Annual Performance Review by completing a Faculty Development Plan (FDP) which is approved by their Department Chair.
 These statements serve as an evaluation of progress and a format and focus for a discussion of expectations for the future.
 It is recognized that unforeseen obstacles or opportunities may require faculty to alter or adjust priorities and plans.
 Therefore, faculty will have an opportunity to revise their FDP at mid-year to reflect and accommodate any such alterations or changes in planned activities.
+FDP is found online and accessed at: https://deit.Southwest.tn.edu/facultyeval/.

-At the end of the academic year each faculty member in a department will be evaluated by one or more of the following: Students, the department chair, peers, and a self-evaluation.
-The various components of the evaluation system will be calculated to determine the Faculty Member's Overall Performance Review Summary and his Evaluation Rating.
+At the end of the academic year, each faculty member in a department will be evaluated by one or more of the following: students, the department chair, peers, and faculty member himself/herself.
+The various components of the evaluation system will be calculated to determine the faculty member's Overall Performance Review Summary and his/her Evaluation Rating.
 In addition, strengths and weaknesses and development needs, as well as progress toward Academic Tenure and/or Promotion, will be identified and noted.

-Policies and Procedures for doing the annual Faculty Evaluation can be found on the Southwest Tennessee Community College Internal Website under the Faculty Development and Evaluation Committee documents.
+Policies and Procedures for doing the annual Faculty Evaluation can be found on the Southwest Tennessee Community College Internal Website.